 Harvesting wheat.
 Do you know how bread is made?
 Have you ever seen wheat growing in a field?
 Can you describe it?
 In ancient times, Jewish people in Israel used to bring the very first sheaves of wheat to the Temple as a way of saying thank you for the good crops.
 What are some different ways to say “thank you”?
 Can you make up a special thank you to the farmer, the baker and the store keeper who all help so that we can eat bread and other food?

 Decorate for Shavuot.
 A Jewish legend teaches that at the moment the Torah was given, Mount Sinai bloomed with flowers.
-This legend is the reason that on Shavuot, greenery and flowers are used to decorate the home and the synagogue.
+This legend is the reason that greenery and flowers are used to decorate the home and synagogue on Shavuot.
 Make or collect flowers and branches and decorate your space in honor of Shavuot.

 Up all night.
-The holiday of Shavuot celebrates the gift of the Torah to the Jewish people, and is a great time to think about how to incorporate Jewish storytelling into your family's life.
-The most common Shavuot custom is to stay up all night and study the Torah.
-Kids love late-night festivities, and you can celebrate the spirit of this tradition on Shavuot or anytime by designating a special "night of storytelling," when you stay up late reading your favorite books together.
+The holiday of Shavuot celebrates the gift of the Torah to the Jewish people and is a great time to think about how to incorporate Jewish storytelling into your family's life.
+The most common Shavuot custom is staying up all night while studying the Torah.
+Kids love late-night festivities, and you can celebrate the spirit of this tradition by designating a special "night of storytelling," when you stay up late reading your favorite books together.

 The Staff of Life.
-Wheat is often called the "staff of life" and almost every culture has its own special kind of bread.
-You can learn about different kinds of bread and the people who eat them.
-As part of a Shavuot study you can find recipes, bake different kinds of bread and eat them at your Shavuot celebration.
+Wheat is often called the "staff of life."
+Almost every culture has its own special kind of bread.
+Learn about different kinds of bread and the people who make them.
+You can find recipes, bake different kinds of bread, and eat it at your Shavuot celebration.
 Some different breads include: challah, pita, chapati, and tortillas.